-(7) The Mayor's [office][designee] shall, by regulation, establish a procedure for notice and an impartial evidentiary hearing prior to any determination that an owner must repay relocation costs.
+(7) The Mayor's designee shall, by regulation, establish a procedure for notice and an impartial evidentiary hearing prior to any determination that an owner must repay relocation costs.
 The owner shall be entitled to appeal the assessment of relocation costs by the relocation agency pursuant to the appeal provisions of this code.
 Such appeal shall be filed within 30 calendar days of the owner's receipt of the relocation cost assessment from the relocation agency.
 The filing of an appeal shall not stay the relocation process.

-(8) The Mayor['s designee] may promulgate regulations governing the administration of this section, including [but not limited to]eligibility for relocation costs, the amount and method of payment of relocation costs, the criteria replacement units must meet.
+(8) The Mayor's designee may promulgate regulations governing the administration of this section, including eligibility for relocation costs, the amount and method of payment of relocation costs, the criteria replacement units must meet.

 (9) No action taken pursuant to this division shall affect the rights of residents and owners in any civil litigation.
-Nothing [is][in] this division shall be construed to change the obligations and rights of owners and residents as required in the Uniform Owner-Resident Relations Act, Section 47-8-1 et seq.
+Nothing in this division shall be construed to change the obligations and rights of owners and residents as required in the Uniform Owner-Resident Relations Act, Section §§ 47-8-1 et seq.
 NMSA 1978.